mkaramurzin/rippa-site/ADMIN_README.md

 - Check that the API route is working (`/api/content`)
 - Verify the content file exists and is valid JSON

+## Production Setup (Vercel)

+**Important:** In production on Vercel, file writes don't work.
+You need to set up Vercel KV for content storage:

+1. **Create Vercel KV Database:**
+   - Go to your Vercel Dashboard
+   - Select your project
+   - Go to the "Storage" tab
+   - Click "Create Database"
+   - Select "KV" (Key-Value)
+   - Create the database

+2. **Add Environment Variables:**
+   - Go to Project Settings > Environment Variables
+   - Vercel should automatically add:
+     - `KV_REST_API_URL`
+     - `KV_REST_API_TOKEN`
+   - If not, copy them from the KV database page

+3. **Set Admin Password (Optional):**
+   - Add `ADMIN_PASSWORD` environment variable with your desired password
+   - If not set, defaults to `admin123`

+4. **Redeploy:**
+   - After adding environment variables, redeploy your project
+   - The admin interface will now save content to KV storage

+**Note:** Content reading works without KV (reads from bundled files), but saving requires KV in production.

 ## Support

 For technical issues or questions about the admin interface, contact your developer.